apache/arrow/docs/source/format/CDataInterface/PyCapsuleInterface.rst

 for returning a ArrowDeviceArrayStream structure instead of a ArrowArrayStream
 structure:

-.. py:method:: __arrow_c_device_stream__(self, requested_schema=None)
+.. py:method:: __arrow_c_device_stream__(self, requested_schema=None, **kwargs)

     Export the object as an ArrowDeviceArrayStream.

     :param requested_schema: A PyCapsule containing a C ArrowSchema representation of a requested schema.
 Conversion to this schema is best-effort.
 See `Schema Requests`_.
     :type requested_schema: PyCapsule or None
+    :param kwargs: Additional keyword arguments should only be accepted if they have a default value of ``None``, to allow for future addition of new keywords.
+        See :ref:`arrow-pycapsule-interface-device-support` for more details.

     :return: A PyCapsule containing a C ArrowDeviceArrayStream representation of the object.
 The capsule must have a name of ``"arrow_device_array_stream"``.